Carmen Klomp-Wearne: International representative rowing

 Klomp and Ozolins made their Australian representative debut together in a double scull contesting the 1991 Junior World Rowing Championships in Banyoles.
 They rowed to a fifth placing.
 The following year at the 1992 Junior World Rowing Championships in Montreal, Ozolins and Klomp rowed the double scull to a silver medal.

 At the 1994 World Rowing Championships in Indianapolis Klomp and Ozolins rowed the coxless pair to a bronze medal and were seated together in the stern end of the Australian women's eight who finished in sixth place.
 In 1995 the stern five of the eight were all South Australians including Klomp still in the seven seat.
 They missed the A final and finished in eight place.

+In 1994 Klomp also rowed in the Commonwealth Games set at Victoria, Canada, winning gold in a coxless pair with Ozolins, coming ahead of England and Canada.
+She also doubled up, getting silver in a coxed women's eight.

-Other than some seat changes that eight of 1994 and 1995 was largely unchanged for the 1996 Atlanta Olympics and Klomp remained at seven.
+Other than some seat changes that eight of 1994 and 1995 was largely unchanged for the 1996 Atlanta Olympics and Klomp remained at seven seat.
 The crew with an average age of 22, had to qualify for the Games through the qualification regatta in Lucerne (SUI).
-The fifth placing in the final was better than predicted form and excellent when compared to the experience in the other crews.
+The Olympic crew placed fifth in the final, marking Australia's first Women's eight to reach an Olympic final.
+This result was excellent when compared to the experience in the other crews.

 In 2000 Klomp-Wearne made another tilt at Olympic selection and rowed in a double scull at the World Rowing Cup II in Vienna.
 It was her last Australian representative appearance.